docs

 Basic Usage

-# Interactive mode (default)
+# Interactive setup (default)

 gswarm